JamePeng/searxng_search/README.md

 ### Setting up SearXNG with Docker (Recommended)

-Before using `searxng-search`, you'll need a running SearXNG instance.
+Before using `searxng_search`, you'll need a running SearXNG instance.
 This setup uses `searxng-docker`'s recommended `docker-compose.yaml` with Caddy as a reverse proxy, suitable for both local and external (LAN/public) access.

 Clone the `searxng-docker` repository: